rhiannemock/ketoboot/README.md

 ## recipe page links

-The links on the rceipe page and the result of clicking the link are as follows.
+The links on the recipe page and the result of clicking the link are as follows.

 ![Links as shown on recipe page](https://rhiannemock.github.io/ketoboot/assets/testing-screenshots/links-testing/recipe-links/recipes-page-links.png)